 Do you have diabetes?

-Do you have a neurologic disease, such as Parkinson or Alzheimer disease?
+Do you have a nervous system disease, such as Parkinson or Alzheimer disease?

 Do you drink alcohol?

 Do you wear athletic shoes or slippers, or go barefoot at home?

 If you answered "yes" to any of the above questions, take steps to reduce your risk of a fall.
 Monitoring health conditions and keeping walkways in your home free of clutter are just two ways.
 Changing is sometimes easier said than done.
 But keep in mind that even small changes can make you less likely to fall.

 It's normal to be scared of falling, especially if you've fallen before.
 But being afraid can actually make you more likely to fall.
 This is because: